PolyMath-Coder/altschool-exam/README.md

 ## Demonstration/Documentation of Project Solution

-    The choice virtualization tool used in executing this project is majorly
--  AWS EC2 Instance - which simulates a plain computer and provides/enables virtualization.
+    The choice virtualization tool used in executing this project is majorly the AWS EC2 AWS EC2 Instance - An instance creation of EC2 simulates a plain typical computer and provides/enables virtualization.

 ## Procedure